Classify a data frame of texts using Hugging Face Inference Endpoints

 Details

-This function extracts texts from a specified column, classifies them using
+This function extracts texts and IDs from the specified columns, classifies them in chunks.

 The function preserves the original data frame structure and adds new columns for classification scores.
 If the number of rows doesn't match after processing (due to errors), it returns the classification results separately with a warning.